 Below are some guidelines to help you protect yourself and your horses and to be a responsible member of the Massachusetts horse community.
 Please review these recommendations and share with your friends before bringing a horse into Massachusetts from out of state.

-1) Health Certificate: Before the horse is shipped to your home or boarding facility, ask the seller to provide you with a copy of a federally approved Certificate of Veterinary Inspection.
+Before the horse is shipped to your home or boarding facility, ask the seller to provide you with a copy of a federally approved Certificate of Veterinary Inspection.
 Although the certificate is good for 30 days, ideally you would try to have your veterinary inspection performed within a few days of the shipping date.
 A veterinary inspection includes taking a horse’s temperature as fever is often the first sign of disease.
 Additionally, the veterinarian will be evaluating the horse for swollen lymph nodes, nasal discharge, normal lung sounds, and normal mucous membrane appearance.
-By performing a thorough physical exam the veterinarian may identify subtle signs that suggest the horse may be harboring an infection.
+By performing a thorough physical exam the veterinarians in MA may identify subtle signs that suggest the horse may be harboring an infection.

 If you have any questions about bringing a horse into Massachusetts, please call the office (508-885-4205) and we can help set you down the right path with your new equine buddy.